Do You Have an IRS Payroll Tax Debt?

 If you qualify, an Offer in Compromise is often the best option for resolving payroll tax debt.
 An OIC is an agreement with the IRS to settle the debt for less than the amount owed.
 Our Senior Tax Consultants can discuss whether submitting an OIC is a viable option for dealing with your payroll tax debt.

 In the case of a financial investigation, the IRS Revenue Officer will issue a Proposed Assessment of Trust Fund Recovery Penalty.
-If you are named in the proposed assessment, you have 60 days within which to file an administrative appeal with the IRS.
+If you’re named in the proposed assessment, you have 60 days within which to file an administrative appeal with the IRS.
 Failing a successful administrative appeal, you can later appeal to the U.S. District Court.

 The IRS will initiate collections against you for trust fund taxes, just as if you owed personal back taxes.
 If the IRS asserts the penalty against you, they can take action to collect against your personal assets through federal tax liens, levies and seizures.